15 (January 2016)

 (Only Institutes having signed a Memorandum of Understanding with CERN are listed here.
 For all participating institutes, refer to the CERN greybook)

-The Universidad Federico Santa María (UFSM) in Valparaiso and the Pontificia Universidad Católica de Chile (PUCC) in Santiago have amplified their contacts with CERN through the HELEN programme (2005-2009) and the EPLANET programme since 2011, sending students to work in ATLAS and on related theoretical subjects.
+The Universidad Federico Santa María (UFSM) in Valparaiso and the Pontificia Universidad Católica de Chile (PUCC) in Santiago have strengthened their contacts with CERN through the EPLANET programme and its precursor HELEN (2005-2009), sending students to work in ATLAS and on related theoretical subjects.
 Both Institutions signed agreements with the ATLAS Collaboration during the visit of President Michelle Bachelet in June 2007.
 A joint Chilean team from PUCC and UTFSM became a member of ATLAS in 2007.
 In 2011, the University of Talca became the first Chilean University to take part in the ALICE experiment.